highchair/artinruins-com/_property/capital-center-parcel-6.md

 meta: ""
 excerpt: "A seven story low rise condominium complex along the Blackstone River with 255 units — the first phase of a larger residential center"

-thumbnail: parcel-6-jh-2008-05-05.jpg
+thumbnail: parcel-6-jh-2014-06-01.jpg

 images:
   - url: parcel-6-jh-2002-06-01.jpg
-    alt: 'A low and wide condominium complex clad in new panel materials with many notches and bump-outs to break up its large mass.
+    alt: 'A five and a half story, low and wide condominium complex clad in new panel materials with many notches and bump-outs to break up its large mass.
 Red brick veneer, tan stucco and alumninum panels comprise the bulk of the facades.'
   - url: parcel-6-jh-2005-07-01.jpg
   - url: parcel-6-jh-2005-07-02.jpg
   - url: parcel-6-jh-2005-07-03.jpg